I thought topic would a useful post for readers, and hope you’ll suggest other resources.

 Ideas to Increase Parent Communication in Schools is a post by principal Eric Sheninger that includes a number of useful ideas.

 How Should Schools and Parents Be Involved in Kids’ Online Lives? is a very useful post from MindShift that provides advice to parents on how to handle online access with their kids.

-It doesn’t quite fit in this list, but I’m adding it, anyway.
+It doesn’t quite fit in list, but I’m adding it, anyway.